-Housing Solutions team This team offers advice and help on housing options and
+Housing Solutions Team This team offers advice and help on housing options and homelessness, and aims to prevent homelessness.

-Local Authority For our scheme, the local government authority is Durham County example the shortage of affordable housing in rural areas.
+local authority For our scheme, the local government authority is Durham County local letting policy the shortage of affordable housing in rural areas.